Finding out where you can park

 - A notice specifying how long you have to pay the fine (usually 28 days)

 They took too long to send confirmation of the ticket

-If you do not pay your fine within 14 days then a notice should get sent to the owner, if the notice does not arrive within 6 months then you will have a reasonable case for an appeal.
+If you do not pay your fine within 14 days then a notice should be sent to the owner, if the notice does not arrive within 6 months then you will have a reasonable case for an appeal.

 What to do next

-If you believe that you have been given a ticket or towed unfairly, then you can lodge an appeal to the Traffic Penalty Tribunal.
+If you believe that you have been given a ticket or been towed unfairly, then you can lodge an appeal to the Traffic Penalty Tribunal.
 For more information or to appeal online see the Traffic Penalty Tribunal website.